markwest1972/smart-security-camera/aws-step-functions/readme.md

 # aws-step-functions

-This directory contains AWS step function definitions used by the smart-security-camera project.
+This directory contains the AWS step function definition used by the smart-security-camera project.
+The step function orchestrates calls to the [AWS Lambda Functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions).

 At the time of writing it is **not possible to edit a step function once it is created**.
-Therefore you should **always** keep a copy of this file if you make any changes.
+Therefore you should always keep a backup copy of any changes.

 ## Contents